 According to the MLA Handbook ninth edition (the most recent), from 2021, these are the rules for writing a works cited page:

 - Begin the works cited page on a new page.
-The page should follow the same formatting as the other pages in the document: 8.5-by-11-inch paper with one-inch margins on every side.
+The page should follow the same formatting as the other pages in the document: 8.5-by-11-inch paper with 1-inch margins on every side.

 - As with other pages, use double space and a 12-point font of Times New Roman, Helvetica, or Arial.